lj-ditrapani/init/v-setup.md

 - Log out and log back in for group assignments & user settings to take effect
 - Manually create new ssh keys to .ssh (`ssh-keygen -t ed25519 -C "your_email@example.com"`)
 - Add new public ssh key to github
-- create key file for keepass database
-- Manually add keepass database
+- Manually add keepass database & key file
 - Setup firefox adblock